AppDynamics Application Intelligence Platform captures and presents information on business transaction errors in the monitored environment.

 For more information, see information on configuring log errors and exceptions to ignore in Error Detection.

-Configuring Errors and Exceptions
+Configure Errors and Exceptions

 AppDynamics automatically recognizes errors and exceptions for many common frameworks.
 You can customize the default error detection behavior as needed, for example, if you use your own custom error framework.
+See Error Detection.